-Welcome to the Trailers Marketplace, where you'll find a wide range of different trailers for your hauling needs.
+Welcome to the trailers marketplace, where you'll find a wide range of new and used semi trailers, specialty trailers, and utility trailers for your hauling needs.

-From basic flatbed and enclosed trailers to specialized drop deck and lowboy trailers for transporting especially large heavy machinery, My Little Salesman lists a unique assortment of heavy hauling trailers for sale.
+From basic flatbed and enclosed trailers to specialized drop deck and lowboy trailers for transporting especially large heavy machinery, My Little Salesman lists a unique assortment of new and used semi trailer types for sale.
 Whether you are handling frozen goods, dry bulk, wet materials, or corrosive acids and other dangerous chemicals, we have the right specialized trailers made from stainless steel, carbon steel, and aluminum.

-Weather, weight and numerous other conditions must be considered when looking at hauling trailers for sale.
-Here are some of the more popular different types of trailers:
+Weather, weight and numerous other conditions must be considered when looking at semi trailers for sale.
+Here are some of the more popular different types of semi trailers:

 - Flatbed Trailers – These open trailers have no walls or roof, making them very easy to load and unload and especially well-suited for large items.
 However, this open design means extra steps are necessary to secure loads, and bad weather can considerably slow down deliveries.